zippity21/Stardew_Valley_Regression_Mod/README.md

 ### In Debug
 - Left Alt + F1: Make more thirsty and hungry
-- Left Alt + F2: Make less thirsy and hungry.
+- Left Alt + F2: Make less thirsty and hungry.
 Make Bladder and Bowels fuller.
 - Left Alt + F3: Open a menu with all valid underwear types. ( + some wine ;) )
 - Left Alt + F4: (Reserved by Windows to force quit)
 - Left Alt + F5: Fast forward time a bit (do not hold down.
 Wait for fast forward to finish before pressing again.)